findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 export PUB_DID=$(./pub-did print)
 ```

-> **Note!
-Leave this terminal open and do not enter new commands to it yet.**
+> Note!
+Leave this terminal open and do not enter new commands to it yet.

-> **Note! `source ./new-cred-def` initializes `FCLI_CRED_DEF_ID` environment
+> Note! `source ./new-cred-def` initializes `FCLI_CRED_DEF_ID` environment
 > variable.
 The `issuing-service-f-fsm.yaml` file references to this variable,
 > i.e. it's mandatory, *or* you could hard-code the *credential definition
-> value* to your `issuing-service-f-fsm.yaml`.**
+> value* to your `issuing-service-f-fsm.yaml`.

 ## Use The Issuing Service

-1. open 2 separated terminals (see the workshop material on how to init envs) to
+1. open 2 separated terminals `A` and `B` (see the workshop material on how to init
-   work as `seller`, leave them to be.
+   envs) to work as a `seller`, leave them to be.
-1. open 2 separated terminals (see the workshop material on how to init envs) to
+1. open 2 separated terminals `A` and `B` (see the workshop material on how to init
-   work as `buyer`, leave them to be.
+   envs) to work as a `buyer`, leave them to be.
 1. go back to the previous `issuing` terminal and start the chatbot:
    ```shell
    cli bot start --service-fsm issuing-service-b-fsm.yaml issuing-service-f-fsm.yaml -v=1
    ```
-1. go back to `seller` terminal A and enter `cli bot read`.
+1. go back to the `seller` terminal `A` and enter a command: `cli bot read`.
+   This is a read-only terminal window for the chatbot's responses.
+1. go back to the `seller` terminal `B` and enter `cli bot chat`.
+This is a
+   write-only terminal window to send chat messages.
+    1. (optional: enter 'help' to get used to what's available)
+    1. enter your session ID, select something easy like 'SID_1'
+    1. enter the text 'issuer' that's our current `role`
+    1. enter your attributes data value for credential, select something easy to
+       remember during verfication
+1. go back to the `buyer` terminal `A` and enter `cli bot read`.
 This is a read-only
    terminal window for the chatbot's responses.
-1. go back to `seller` terminal B and enter `cli bot chat`.
+1. go back to the `buyer` terminal `B` and enter `cli bot chat`.
 This is a write-only
    terminal window to send chat messages.
-    1. (optional: enter 'help' to get used to)
+    1. (optional: enter 'help' to get some reminders)
-    1. enter `sessionID`, select something easy
-    1. enter `role`, == 'issuer'
-    1. enter `attr_data`, select something easy
+    1. enter your previous session ID, it was something easy like 'SID_1'
-1. go back to `buyer` terminal A and enter `cli bot read`.
-This is a read-only
-   terminal window for the chatbot's responses.
-1. go back to `buyer` terminal B and enter `cli bot chat`.
-This is a write-only
-   terminal window to send chat messages.
-    1. (optional: enter 'help' to get used to)
-    1. enter `sessionID`, same as with the `seller`!
+    1. enter the text 'rcvr', it's your `role` now
-    1. enter `role`, == 'rcvr'
-1. see `Buyer`'s A terminal (`cli bot read` cmd running); the results should be
+1. see the `Buyer`'s `A` terminal (`cli bot read` command running); the results should be
-   that the credential is issued.
+   that the credential is issued for the `Buyer`.
-1. go to terminal B and enter something to move FSM instances to the start state.
+1. go to both `B` terminals and enter some text to move FSM instances to the `start-again` state.
-1. It's optional; you could rerun it with the same players.
+1. it's *optional*; you could rerun it with the same players.

 > Tip, when you started the *Issuing Service Chatbot* with `-v=1` you could
 > monitor it's state transitions in real-time.

-## Sequence Diagram
+## The Sequence Diagram

-Notes about current implementation:
+Notes about the current implementation:
 - only one attribute value schema is implemented.
 Start with that and add
   cases where more attributes can be entered later.
+(Homework)
-- every message sends a `basic_message` reply, which usually starts with `ACK`.
+- every message sends a `basic_message` reply, which usually starts with `ACK` string.
 See
   the `YAML` file for more information.
 The reply messages aren't drawn to the
   sequence diagram below to keep it as simple as possible.
 - you can render state machines to UML:
   ```shell
   open `cli bot uml issuing-service-f-fsm.yaml` # give correct FSM file
   ```
+  We have UML rendered state machine diagram in the beginning of this post.

 ```mermaid
 sequenceDiagram